MSc in International Health and Tropical Medicine

 The course is aimed at global health leaders, it's for future decision makers who want to navigate the breadth of global health evidence to inform decision making for viable and sustainable solutions with resource limitations.
 The course is also for people who are looking to develop innovative solutions to complex problems in resource limited settings, and who appreciate that these complex situations require an interdisciplinary approach in reaching these solutions.

 This is not primarily a medical sub-specialization course.
 There are other courses that will train physicians who want to specialise in tropical medicine.
-But this course is much more about the interdisciplinary approach, and bringing together a diversity of expertise and not just medicine.
+But this course is much more about the interdisciplinary approach and bringing together a diversity of expertise and not just medicine.

-We've had four cohorts so far on the course, a total of 78 students from 38 different countries.
 The students in the course have come from a wide range of backgrounds, many of them are health professionals, medicine, nursing, physiotherapy, pharmacy, but also people with backgrounds in anthropology, urban planning, social science, nutritional sciences and so on.
 It's been a very diverse range of experiences that people bring to this course.
 It's still a young course so we're still learning about where people go from after graduating.
 Some have gone to international organizations and some to the ministries of health of their home countries.

 What makes the course unique of all the different public health, international health, global health courses that are out there, is the breadth of topics that we cover in this course.
 We cover the epidemiology and statistics, the health economics, but we also do qualitative methods, mixed methods, social science, paradigms and tools, health systems and policy research as well as ethics.
 And we'd look at health problems as they manifest in resource limited context, what's unique about that, and what are unique solutions that work within resource limitations.